Learn just how easy it is to print photos on fabric. Then use them in your junk journals and other creative journals.

 In order for your fabric to feed through the printer, you need to use fabric that is adhered to a paper backing.
 This ensures that the fabric will feed through the printer smoothly just like paper.

-The easiest way is to use commercial fabric sheets such as EQ Printables, however you could also iron a piece of white fabric to some freezer paper, or use heavy duty freezer paper sheets which help to feed the fabric through will less paper jams.
+The easiest way is to use commercial fabric sheets such as EQ Printables, however you could also iron a piece of white fabric to some freezer paper.

 You can pre-treat your fabric yourself to make the prints permanent using Bubble Jet-set, which is a liquid solution that you use to soak your fabric prior to printing.
 This pre-treatment will make your fabric prints permanent and washable.
 Once pre-treated, then adhere the fabric to a piece of freezer paper.